Innovation Is Everywhere.

 come from all over the world.

-In just six years since its inception in 2017, Innovation Space, located on the Experimental Station campus in Wilmington, Del., has supported and enabled more than 100 startups in their growth journeys, which in turn has raised over $1 billion in private capital and helped to create or retain more than 700 jobs.
+In just seven years since its inception in 2017, Innovation Space, located on the Experimental Station campus in Wilmington, Del., has supported and enabled more than 130 startups in their growth journeys, which in turn has raised over $1.2 billion in private capital and helped to create or retain more than 830 jobs.

 Not only does Innovation Space of fuel the growth of science-based startups with best-in-class on-site labs and equipment, access to funding, and mentorship, but its virtual programs, like Science Inc. and Spark Factory, link scientists, business leaders, community members, investors, and service providers to help build business concepts and accelerate the path to commercialization of breakthrough innovations.